TITLE 89: SOCIAL SERVICES

 a) The following transactions are considered transfers of assets:

-1) when an applicant/client buys, sells or gives away real or personal property; or
+1) when a participant buys, sells or gives away real or personal property; or

-2) if the applicant/client changes the way real or personal property is held.
+2) if the participant changes the way real or personal property is held.

-b) Transfers of assets which are exempt at the time of transfer do not affect eligibility.
+b) Transfers of assets that are exempt at the time of transfer do not affect eligibility.

-c) Transfers of non-exempt assets completed within 36 months from the date of application for the Community Care Program shall be considered in determining eligibility.
-If a fair market value was not received, the value of the transferred asset shall be considered toward non-exempt assets and any excess amount shall be considered available to meet service costs unless it is proven that the applicant/client did not transfer the property to qualify for or increase the need for the Community Care Program.
+c) Transfers of non-exempt assets completed within 60 months before the date of request for CCP services shall be considered in determining eligibility.
+If a fair market value was not received, the value of the transferred asset shall be considered toward non-exempt assets and any excess amount shall be considered available to meet service costs unless it is proven that the participant did not transfer the property to qualify for or increase the need for CCP.

 1) If real property was transferred, fair market value is to be determined by use of statements from reputable realtors or other community members recognized as knowledgeable of property value (e.g., bankers, tax assessors, auctioneers).